mendix/docs/content/appstore/app-services/intelligent-document.md

 3. Click **Intelligent Document Service** to open the service management dashboard.
 On the **Overview** tab, the **Usage** dashboard shows the real-time statistics.

 ## 5 Technical Provider
-The OCR technology used by Intelligent Document Service is powered by ABBYY&reg;.
+The AI technology and OCR technology used by Intelligent Document Service is powered by ABBYY&reg;.
 Application includes ABBYY® FlexiCapture® 12 SDK © 2019 ABBYY Production LLC., and also that ABBYY and FLEXICAPTURE are either registered trademarks or trademarks of ABBYY Software Ltd. and cannot be used without prior written consent of ABBYY Software Ltd.